 The Legislature further finds and declares that unless adequate peaking plants are approved and operational there is a very strong likelihood of insufficient peak capacity to meet demand during high temperature days over the next several years.

-Given these findings, the Legislature declares that intent of this legislation is to allow for the expedited review and approval of powerplants which will sell power on a cost basis to California consumers, while ensuring that all applicable federal, state, regional and local laws are complied with.
+Given these findings, the Legislature declares that the intent of this legislation is to allow for the expedited review and approval of powerplants which will sell power on a cost basis solely to California consumers, while ensuring that all applicable federal, state, regional and local laws are complied with.

 SECTION 2.
 Section 25141 is added to the Public Resources Code, to read: